tvdboom/ATOM/docs_sources/api/predicting/score.md

 <div style="font-size:20px">
 <em>method</em> <strong style="color:#008AB8">score</strong>(X,
-y, metric=None, sample_weights=None, pipeline=None, verbose=None)
+y, metric=None, sample_weights=None, verbose=None)
 <span style="float:right">
 <a href="https://github.com/tvdboom/ATOM/blob/master/atom/basepredictor.py#L210">[source]</a>
 </span>
 </div>

-Transform new data through all transformers in the current branch and return a metric score.
+Transform new data through the current branch and return a metric score.
+Transformers that are only applied on the training set are skipped.
 If called from a trainer, the best model in the pipeline (under the `winner` attribute) is used.
 If called from a model, that model is used.

 <table style="font-size:16px">
 <tr>